 But the truth, and I didn’t realize this until maybe last week, is that it was a little deeper than that.
 The truth is I didn’t feel like I have a complete testimony.
 I still struggle with A LOT of things.
 I don’t really understand who God is.
 I don’t understand what He wants from me.
 I still get so frustrated and discouraged sometimes that I start to wonder if He’s even real.
 If He’s real and He loves me, then why am I so confused all the time?
 What the heck am I doing in Puna, Hawaii when I could have been off on an adventure in Paraguay?
 Why do I still struggle so much with myself?
 If it’s true that a touch from God’s love will change your life forever, then why don’t I feel changed??
 I’m still very much in the middle of all this, and I didn’t think my testimony was valid or helpful unless it had a tidy happy ending already.

 Last week, we were assigned a 4-hour “quiet time.”
 We went out into the world with the purpose of spending time with God and asking Him about our testimony.
 I was so excited to spend time with God, but I was actually kind of nervous about the testimony bit.
 I knew we were going to come back and debrief and Zeke would look at me and go, “Allison!
 Give me your testimony!” and I was pretty sure I would still have nothing to say.
-But I’m think God didn’t want me distracted for the whole four hours, so He started talking right away about testimonies.
+But I think God didn’t want me distracted for the whole four hours, so He started talking right away about testimonies.

 I told Him that I don’t feel like mine is useful.
 I felt like I needed Him to fix everything so I could have a nice package to present people.
-I have actually been putting a lot of pressure on God and on myself to kind of wrap up my struggles just so they were wrapped up and I could say God fixed me.
+I have actually been putting a lot of pressure on God and on myself to kind of wrap up my struggles just so they were done and I could say God fixed me.
 Or something.
 But God was pretty quick with His response.
 “You aren’t perfect.
 You’re still walking through things.
 So what?
 Use that.”
 Use that?
 What on earth…?
 But He reminded me that the ONE THING I’m absolutely certain of in the midst of everything, even on my worst days and in my deepest questions and struggles is that He loves me.
 Ohhhh how He loves me.
 He tells me all the time.
 He speaks to me personally, He tells others to tell me, He pranks me, He spends time with me.
 HE LOVES ME.
 He won’t let me forget it.
 I’m probably the most frustrating person in the world to love.
 I doubt Him, I question Him, I yell at Him, I get so angry with Him.
 And He just loves me.
 That, in and of itself, is a testimony.
 I have a Savior who understands every single struggle I’m going through, and I have a God who loves me (and enjoys me!) through all of it.
 I can share that on my best day or on my worst day.
 I can talk to somebody about my Loving God all day.